beto-bit/PyEncryptor/README.md

 ## 💻 Dev Tools
 As it's said, `pyqt5-tools` was used for generating the `.ui` files, making use of Qt Designer (`pyqt5-tools` pip package ships it).
+I recommend you this [tutorial](https://realpython.com/qt-designer-python/).
 Then you can transpile them to `.py` ones.
 There is one PowerShell and one Bash script to transpile both window files.
 If you're on Mac or GNU/Linux, you should run the script to get the icons working.
 If you want to modify the program, I highly recomend you to use a virtual environment.
 You need to install Qt Designer to modify the `.ui` files.

 ## 🎊 It's Done